 The Majority Voting Amendment is separate from, and is not conditioned on, the approval of the Exculpation Amendment or the Federal Forum Amendment.
 Your vote on the Exculpation Amendment or the Federal Forum Amendment will not affect your vote on the Majority Voting Amendment or vice versa.
-If the Majority Voting Amendment receives the required vote but the Exculpation Amendment and the Federal Forum Amendment do not, the Second Restated Certificate that we will file with the Secretary of State of the State of Delaware will reflect only the Majority Voting Amendment and the Immaterial Changes.
+If the Majority Voting

+Amendment receives the required vote but the Exculpation Amendment and the Federal Forum Amendment do not, the Second Restated Certificate that we will file with the Secretary of State of the State of Delaware will reflect only the Majority Voting Amendment and the Immaterial Changes.
 If the Majority Voting Amendment receives the required vote but one of the other Certificate Amendments do not, the Second Restated Certificate that we will file with the Secretary of State of the State of Delaware will reflect only the Majority Voting Amendment, the Immaterial Changes and the other Certificate Amendment that received the requisite vote of our shareholders.
-If the Majority Voting Amendment does not receive the required vote but one or both of the other Certificate Amendments do, the Second Restated Certificate that we will file with the Secretary of State of Delaware will reflect only the other Certificate Amendment does not receive the required vote but one or both of the other Certificate Amendments do, the Second Restated Certificate that we will file with the Secretary of State of Delaware will reflect only the other Charter Amendment(s) that received the requisite vote of our shareholders and the Immaterial Changes.
+If the Majority Voting Amendment does not receive the required vote but one or both of the other Certificate Amendments do, the Second Restated Certificate that we will file with the Secretary of State of the State of Delaware will reflect only the other Charter Amendment(s) that received the requisite vote of our shareholders and the Immaterial Changes.